Active-Duty Military and Veterans

 - The Advising and Retention office welcomes the opportunity to help you evaluate your academic options and pick classes.
 We will help you review your academic options before you apply if you wish and remain available to assist you throughout your time as a student.

 - The Career Services office offers valuable assistance in choosing a program of study and as you transition to your career after graduation.

 Is Southern affordable?

-Cost and financial aid information is available in the finance section of this website and by speaking with our finance counselors.
+Cost and financial aid information is available in the finance section of this website and through speaking with our finance counselors.
 We are eager to help you determine what the cost of attendance will be and to compare ways to meet these obligations.

-- The Financial Help Booklet explains the financial process and provides details about costs and the types of scholarships, loans and other funding options that may be available.
+- The Financial Help Booklet explains the financial process and provides details about costs and the types of scholarships, loans, and other funding options that may be available.
 You can also learn how to apply for financial aid.

 - There is an extensive amount of information on our website to provide you with the latest information on tuition and fees, grants and scholarships, loans, FAQs and other useful information that will help you over the course of your studies at Southern Adventist University.

 - The Net-Price Calculator provides an estimate of the cost of attendance, including common scholarships and grants you may be eligible to receive.